NOTE: This article was updated in October 2000 to include the latest AIS solutions.

 As a starting point, all legitimate AIS transponders (also known as AIS transceivers) do exactly the same thing.
 All are put through the same internationally recognized test suites and are certified by various national and international testing agencies.
 All AIS transponders receive all types of AIS transmissions from other nearby AIS devices and they all – once programmed – transmit your own vessel’s information.
 When we say “legitimate AIS transponders” we mean devices that have a Grant of Equipment Authorization by the Federal Communications Commission (FCC) and ideally are on the US Coast Guard Approved Equipment List in the USA or the equivalent agencies in other countries.
 Be aware that there are non-certified AIS devices sold on Amazon, eBay and other online markets that cannot be legally used in North America.
 All of the products we sell on the Milltech Marine website are FCC authorized and US Coast Guard approved.

 Finally, all AIS transponders can be interfaced with DSC-capable VHF radios (to send GPS data) or DSC radios with AIS display capabilities (to send GPS and AIS data) such as the Standard Horizon Matrix GX2000 VHF Radio & AIS Display or the Icom M506 VHF Marine Transceiver.
-Currently, I am a big fan of buying the best radio that meets your needs and the AIS system with the features you want and tying them together vs. buying a single unit, such as the Simrad RS40-B VHF Radio with Class B AIS and GPS Antenna, which may not have all the features you want.
+The new Vesper Cortex is a unique product that combines a Class B 5-watt SOTDMA AIS transponder with a multi station VHF radio system, all controlled in a single hub.

 Four key questions for choosing the right AIS for you